Arnold Demain: Early life and education

 Demain was born in Brooklyn, New York, on April 26, 1927.
 His grandparents were all immigrants from the Austrian-Hungarian Empire.
 As a boy he worked delivering groceries and was also a stock boy at Lord & Taylor's department store in Manhattan.
 Demain's father, Henry, was in the pickle manufacturing business, managing a canning and pickling plant for Vita Foods Corp. in Chestertown, Maryland.
 Demain's uncles Ben and Seymour operated another pickling factory, Demain Foods Co., in Ayden, North Carolina.
 According to one source, "Henry was a leader in the pickle business, working for Fields and then Bloch and Guggenheimer in New York before setting up the pickle plant in Chestertown."
 Demain himself said that his grandfather, Joseph Demain, "had sold pickles for years in one of New York's major market areas."
 Demain attended five different public elementary schools and three different public high schools in Brooklyn and the Bronx, and graduated high school at age 16.

-Demain attended Michigan State briefly, then joined the U.S. Navy in 1945 and spent two years in Philadelphia caring for amputees who were members of the armed forces who had been injured in the war.
+Demain attended Michigan State College briefly, then joined the U.S. Navy in 1945 and spent two years in Philadelphia caring for amputees who were members of the armed forces who had been injured in the war.
 Demain returned to Michigan State in 1947, earning B.S. and M.S. degrees in bacteriology from the Department of Microbiology and Public Health in 1949 and 1950 respectively.
 His master's research topic was the spoilage and softening of pickles during fermentation, a phenomenon that, he concluded, was probably caused by pectic enzymes.
-At MSC Demain met and married a fellow student, Joanna ("Jody") Kaye from Youngstown, Ohio.
+At Michigan State, Demain met and married a fellow student, Joanna ("Jody") Kaye from Youngstown, Ohio.

-From MSC, Demain went to the University of California's Department of Food Science, which was first at the Berkeley campus and then at Davis working with Herman Phaff.
+Demain went to the University of California's Department of Food Science, which was first at the Berkeley campus and then at Davis working with Herman Phaff.
 He began work on his Ph.D. project on polygalacturonase of Saccharomyces fragilis.
 The project resulted in four papers on pectic enzymes, one of which published in Nature.
 At Berkeley, he was in charge of the cultures in UC's yeast collection.
-Demain said that he and Phaff "apparently were the first in the world to carry out affinity chromatography, using a pectic acid gel to selectively adsorb YPG from culture filtrates."
+With Phaff, Demain performed one of the first examples of affinity chromatography, using a pectic acid.
 Demain received his Ph.D. in 1954.